Mohammedaill/docs/articles/libraries/auth0-swift/touchid-authentication.md

 ### Login

-Present the Universal Login page and pass the credentials upon successful authentication to the Credentials Manager.
+Present the Universal Login page and, upon successful authentication, pass the credentials to the Credentials Manager.

 ```swift
 Auth0